diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### What to Expect from this Guide

-Zendesk is highly configurable and offers hundreds of menus and sub-menus.
+Zendesk is highly configurable, and offers hundreds of menus and sub-menus and settings galore.

 **👍🏼 What this guide is:** This guide aims to help you in the daily navigation and use of the Zendesk platform.